July 3 2017 by Jess

 The most natural way to sweeten your foods would actually be to use dried fruit, which can be chopped or blended into some of your meals such as smoothies.

 Depending on the fats you consume in your diet, the level of fats found in your breast milk will vary.
 Oily fish for example, can actually increase the amount of omega-3 fatty acids in your breast milk, making it a great source of healthy fats for vegan mothers, who often have significantly lower levels of omega-3 DHA.
 DHA is essential for optimal development of your baby, particularly brain and eye health.
-So, if you want to optimise your baby’s intelligence and eyesight later on in life, be sure to eat plenty of oily fish!
+So, if you want to optimize your baby’s intelligence and eyesight later on in life, be sure to eat plenty of oily fish!

 If you are worried about the high levels of mercury, opt for smaller fish such as mackerel, herring, salmon and anchovies.
 Larger fish including tuna and swordfish should be limited as these contain higher concentrations of heavy metals.
 You might like to also supplement your diet with fish oil.
 Make sure you opt for a pharmaceutically graded fish oil, derived from cold water fish and certified free from contaminants, which can deliver the perfect daily amount to keep your omega-3 levels healthy.